Skip to main content

 Naval Cybernetics

-The goal of the Naval Cybernetics program is to develop technologies and discover methods for creating unmanned systems for our expeditionary forces.
-The aim is to provide expeditionary warfighters with tools to enhance their abilities to fight the-fights-tonight as well as the-fights-to-come.
+The goal of the Naval Cybernetics program is to develop technologies and discover methods for creating small, numerous, consumable unmanned systems for our Naval forces, providing warfighters with artificial intelligence (AI)-enabled autonomous tools to enhance their abilities to fight the-fights-tonight as well as the-fights-to-come.

 Physical Oceanography